alexmacniven/shushi/docs/api_cookbook.md

 *An `ItemNotFound` is raised when the vault contains no item by the supplied `name`.*

 ## list_names
-Returns a list of all item names in the vault in your `APPDATA`;
+Returns a list of all item names in the vault in your `SHUSHI_DATA`;
 ```pycon
 >>> import shushi
 >>> shushi.list_names("password")